kavyadhanunjay/photopraphy/README.md

-#done using only css and html
+#done using only css and html.